CannotSpellz/CannotSpellz/README.md

 ★ I do have dyslexia, so bare with me if im illegible or taking a long ass time to type.

-★ Best to pm if you have something to say- I am afk a lot.
+★ Best to whisper if you have something to say- I am afk a lot.
 But I love to chat!!
 I'm very chill- I promise. <3